-The church existed in the first half of the 13th century, but the present gothic body of the temple was built in the 15th century.
+The church existed in the first half of the 13th century, but the present gothic body of the temple was built in in the second half of the 14th century or in the 15th century.
 Shortly thereafter, the sacristy, the tower and the chapel of St. Barbara were added.
 Chapel of St. Philip was erected from the south around 1650.
-Devastated during the Swedish wars, the church was rebuilt in 1658.
+Devastated during the Swedish wars, the church was rebuilt in 1658 and partly rebuilt in the baroque form in the first half of the 18th century.
 In the years 1671-1805 it was in the hands of the Filipinos priests.
 After dissolution the church was taken over by the archdiocese parish.
 In the years 1946-1947 a thorough refurbishment was carried out, during which part of the medieval details were unveiled.

 Website wikipedia.org, Kościół św.
 Małgorzaty w Poznaniu.